ISO 14000 family: ISO 14001:2015

 All standards are periodically reviewed by ISO to ensure they still meet market requirements.
-The current version is ISO 14001:2015, and certified organizations were given a three-year transition period to adapt their environmental management system to the new edition of the standard.
-The new version of ISO 14001 focuses on the improvement of environmental performance rather than the improvement of the management system itself.
+On release of ISO 14001:2015, certified organizations were given a three-year transition period to adapt their environmental management system to the new edition of the standard.
+This version of ISO 14001 focuses on the improvement of environmental performance rather than the improvement of the management system itself.
 It also includes several new updates all aimed at making environmental management more comprehensive and relevant to the supply chain.
 One of the main updates asks organizations to consider environmental impact during the entire life cycle, although there is no requirement to actually complete a life cycle analysis.
 Additionally, the commitments of top management and the methods of evaluating compliance have also been strengthened.
 Another significant change linked ISO 14001 to the general management system structure, introduced in 2015, called the High Level Structure.
 Both ISO 9001 and 14001 use this same structure, making implementation and auditing more uniform.
 The new standard also requires the holder of the certificate to specify risks and opportunities and how to address them.